mars-protocol/contracts/packages/health/README.md

-# Mars Outpost
+# Mars Health

-Contains Msgs, types and helpers for all mars core smart contract.
+Functions used for evaluating the health of user positions at Mars Protocol.

 ## License